Parallax1738/bike-shop-2/README.md

 Note: You can still run `run-install.sh` instead and it will ignore the install and just do the tailwind build process.

+## MVC
+In MVC, each there are Models, Views, and Controllers.
+When creating a new controller, you should call it '{name}Controller' (examples in /src/base/controller).
+Each controller should have multiple methods or 'actions' which will be asociated with a model and a view.
+To define a new controller, go to `src/base/Router` and add a new element inside the `controllerMap` array.

+When creating an action, please ensure that it is a **unique** name.
+For exmaple, If the user navigates to `example.com/test`, the action `test()` will be run.
+But it will also accept `test2()` because I am bad at programming.
+If you have a better solution, please change it at `src/base/Rotuer` in the method `getActionFromStr()`.

+Also, while the method is being called, all of the parameters from the URL will be directly parsed as an array and passed into the method which may cause some issues (when I implement it eventually).

 ## Updating init.sql script
 init.sql is what runs when the mysql docker container is created.
 If you change the container, you must run: